chef-boneyard/chef-web-docs-2016/includes_cloud/includes_cloud_azure_portal_virtual_machines.rst

    .. note:: It’s best to use a new computer name each time through this workflow.
 This will help to avoid conflicts with virtual machine names that may have been previously registered on the |chef server|.

 #.
-Make the desired changes, if any, to the cloud service name, storage account, endpoints, etc., and then click to the next page
+Make the desired changes, if any, to the cloud service name, storage account, endpoints, etc., and then click to the next page.

 #.
 Install |chef|.
 Click the checkbox next to **Chef** to configure virtual machines using with |chef|: